mat0606/ncm301-2/docs/calm_windows_track/calm_windows_app/calm_windows_app.rst.md

     hosts.
     :::

-    Similar to the Task Manager application in the `calm_linux`{.interpreted-text role="ref"} lab, you want to ensure the database is available prior to the IIS web server setup.
+    You want to ensure the database is available prior to the IIS web server setup.

 3. In the Blueprint Editor, select the **MSIIS** service and create a dependency on the **MSSQL** service.